hatoo/http-mitm-proxy/README.md

         Some(root_cert),
         // This is the connector that will be used to connect to the upstream server from proxy tokio_native_tls::native_tls::TlsConnector::builder()
-            .request_alpns(&["h2", "http/1.1"])
+            // You must set ALPN if you want to support HTTP/2 .request_alpns(&["h2", "http/1.1"])
             .build()
             .unwrap(),